 While it might be more expensive than other mid-range weather stations, the Davis Vantage Vue is still hard to beat.
 It is still the undisputed champion on the accuracy side, although the Ambient Weather WS-5000 is not far behind.

 Where the Vantage Vue suffers is in its connectivity options.
 The WeatherLink Live base unit addresses many of them, but not all.
-We’d really like to see Davis support smart home connectivity somehow, and it shouldn’t be hard with the new platform.
+We’d like to see Davis support smart home connectivity, which shouldn’t be hard with the new platform.

-If you really need the smart home capabilities, opt for the WS-5000 instead.
-However, even with my home full of smart gadgets, I’ve opted for the Vantage Vue instead.
-The accuracy is just the best you can get in its price range, bar none, and you will get years of reliable weather monitoring for the money.
+If you need the smart home capabilities, opt for the WS-5000 instead.
+However, even with my home full of smart gadgets, I’ve opted for the Vantage Vue.
+The accuracy is just the best you can get in its price range, bar none, and you will get years of reliable weather monitoring.

 Davis Instruments Vantage Vue